centria/cs-exercises-20/README.md

 ```

 NOTICE!
 The same number can only appear once in a lottery row.
 Remember to also **Sort()** your list at the end of RandomizeNumbers.

+#### Exercise_163

+Let's practise a little parameter validation with the **ArgumentException** exception.
+There is a class called Person in the exercise:

+* The constructor of the class **Person** should ensure that the name given as the parameter is not null, empty, or over 40 characters in length.
+The age should between 0 and 120.
+If some of these conditions are not met, the constructor should throw an **ArgumentException**.